ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Experiments

+We test ImageGCN for disease identification on ChestX-ray14 dataset \cite{wang2017chestxray}, CheXpert dataset \cite{irvin2019chexpert} and MIMIC-CXR dataset \cite{johnson2019mimic}.
+Since ChestX-ray14 dataset also provides the a subset of labelled pathology bounding box annotations, we perform disease localization on ChestX-ray14 dataset.

-\subsection{ChestX-ray14 Dataset}
+\subsubsection{ChestX-ray14 Dataset}

-We test ImageGCN for disease identification and localization on the ChestX-ray14 dataset \cite{wang2017chestxray} which consists of 112,120 frontal-view CXR images of 30,805 patients related with 14 thoracic disease labels.
-The labels are mined from the associated radiological reports using natural language processing, and are expected to have accuracy$>$90\% \cite{wang2017chestxray}.
+ChestX-ray14 dataset consists of 112,120 frontal-view CXR images of 30,805 patients related with 14 thoracic disease labels.
+The labels are mined from the associated radiological reports using natural language processing, and are expected to have accuracy$>$90\%.
 Out of the 112,120 CXR images, 51,708 contains one or more pathologies.
 The remaining 60,412 images are considered normal.
-ChestX-ray14 dataset also provides the patients information for a CXR image based on which we construct the ImageGraph.
-We randomly split the dataset into training, validation and test set by the ratio 7:2:1 (\ie training 78484 images, validation 11212 images, 22424 images).
-We regard the provided labels as ground truth to train the model on training set and evaluate it on test set.
-We do not apply any data augmentation techniques.
+ChestX-ray14 dataset also provides the patients information (\eg age, gender) and the image information (\eg view) for a CXR image based on which we construct the ImageGraph.